eigenform/ember/docs/design/front.rst

 ^^^^^^^^^^^^^^

-The L0 predictors use the program counter value (and information about the associated fetch block) to predict the next program counter value.
+The L0 predictors use the program counter value (and information about the associated fetch block) to immediately predict the next program counter value.

 This amounts to predicting *the existence* of an impending control-flow instruction within the block **and** predicting *the target address* of that